ekrtf/dood/doc/1-introduction.md

 // TODO: talk about milenials and the fact that they prioritize experience over else. https://www2.deloitte.com/global/en/pages/about-deloitte/articles/millennialsurvey.html

+// TODO: to back up the asumption that the current search process is lame, emphisis on the fact that most commerce information systems give product recommendations on top of the search results.
+This is redundant.
+I say, if the system has things to recommand then display it first hand.
+Reference for seach (Dellaert and Haubl, 2012).

 It’s a magical world we’re living in.
 Systems around us are getting smarter everyday.
 Our pictures can recognise us and our taxis drive themselves.
 These outstanding breakthrough have been made possible thanks to Machine Learning.
 It is the process of training a computer to react to situations without being explicitly programmed to.

 Humanity is becoming proficient in specialized AI.